MuizZatam/Chippp/corelib/README.md

 | *  * | 1001 0000 | 0x90 |
 | *  * | 1001 0000 | 0x90 |
 | **** | 1111 0000 | 0xF0 |

+___

+## Emulation Methods

+**1. new**

+Returns the constructed object with all default values and loads default fontset sprites in the RAM

+**2. push and pop**

+Generic methods for pushing and popping to and from the stack

+**3. reset**

+Resets the emulation object to its default

+**4. tick**

+Emulates a tick - fetch, decode, execute (To be updated)

+**5. tick timers**

+Decrements the timers by one per tick, once zero, both timers remain to zero until a ROM explicitly resets them to a non-zero value